Fizmath/Fizmath-Plaza/README.md

 for JetStream we have both publisher and consumer ports and adapters, consumed by domain and applications.

-Consumer adapters receive incoming messages  then "DRIVE" them into the application via ConfirmOrder Port this  is why i pinned them at the driver's side.
+Consumer adapters receive incoming messages  then "DRIVE" them into the application via ConfirmOrder and other Confirmation Ports this  is why i pinned them at the driver's side.

 Actually, The Hexagonal Architecture provides a clear and concise 'blueprint' for building modular, scalable, and  adaptable software systems.